cloudapp/help/index.md

 ## Can I aks you a queshion?
 Before you answer, can I aks you a queshion?
 Hi!

- - Getting started with CloudApp
+ - [Getting started with CloudApp][start]

    CloudApp makes sharing easy.
-All you have to do is:

-    - Drop a file on the CloudApp icon.
-    - Paste the link to share it.
+Let us show you the ropes and you'll be an expert in no time.

+ - I can't upload!

+   It's quite frustrating to try and share something only to have it fail.
+There are a few simple things you can try to get back to sharing.

  - Clutter-Free Screenshot Sharing

-   It's common to want to share screenshots while keeping a tidy Desktop.
-This is where the clipboard interaction really shines.
-If you add Control to the standard array of Mac screenshot shortcuts, it will save the image to your clipboard instead of desktop.
-Now that the image is in your clipboard, simply hit the hotkey to share it.
+   CloudApp and Mac OS X make it effortless to share screen shots.
+After you've uploaded it, there's no reason to keep it laying around on your Desktop.
+   Share screen shots without saving them to the Desktop and keep things tidy.

  - Custom Domains